tsrobinson/SyGNet/README.md

 ### Current version: 0.0.2 (alpha release)

-**Alpha release**: You should expect both functionality and pipielines to change substantially (and rapidly).
+**Alpha release**: You should expect both functionality and pipelines to change (rapidly).
 Comments and bug reports are very welcome!

 Changes: